quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## ecn_state_updated {#quic-ecnstateupdated}

-The `ecn_state_updated` event indicates a progression in the ECN state machine as described in section A.4 of {{QUIC-TRANSPORT}}.
+The `ecn_state_updated` event indicates a progression in the ECN state machine as described in {{Section A.4 of QUIC-TRANSPORT}}.
 It has Extra importance level.

 ~~~ cddl